Please make an appointment for bootfitting.

 *** Brakes are not included and sold as an optional accessory.

-Update 2019/20: Dynafit now calls this binding the Dynafit Superlite 175 Z10 / Z12 and are offering it with two release ranges, each being 5-10 and 6-12.
-They also updated the paint job, and now offer this binding in a nice yellow and black option.
+Update 2019/20: Dynafit now calls this binding the Superlite 175 Z10 / Z12 and offers it with the same two release ranges, 5-10 and 6-12.
+They also updated the paint job with a pleasing yellow and black hue.

 Specifications